I called home from Michael’s, praying Mom would answer but prepared for the worst. Of course, Dad answered.

 “The homosexual activity may only be for publicity.
 Mr. Warhol has certain medical conditions that make it unlikely that anything could have happened.
 Anyway, he’s the adult here.”

-“I didn’t know that.
+“I didn’t know that he was ill.
 He was awfully nice to us when we were in New York.
 He never was inappropriate.”

 “Well, that leaves the Teen Jesus story.
 Care to explain?”